databrew/bk/documentation/odk_collect.md

 - Click "Configure with QR code"
 - Scan the QR code provided to you by the project
 - After scanning the QR code, you are ready to begin collecting data

-- As an example, click [here](img/recontesting.png) for a QR code which will allow you to test the "recon" forms.
+(As an example, click [here](img/recontesting.png) for a QR code which will allow you to test the "recon" forms)

 ## Data collection